charithasaisree2006-max/telco-customer-churn/README.md

 The resulting model can be used as a **decision-support tool** to help businesses identify customers who may be at higher risk of churn and prioritize appropriate retention strategies.

----

-## 👤 Author

-**Your Name**

-B.Tech – Chemical Engineering

----

-## 📄 License

-This project is intended for educational and demonstration purposes.